 I am an associate at the Anna Freud Centre in Parent-Infant Psychotherapy.

 It may feel difficult to make that first step to contact a psychotherapist.
-Something may have emerged now that feels troubling or you may have been battling with difficult feelings, thoughts and patterns of behaviour for some time...
+Something may have emerged now that feels troubling or you may have been battling with anxiety and difficult feelings, thoughts and patterns of behaviour for some time...

 Perhaps this is your first encounter with a therapist...or your GP may have referred you to a psychological therapies service.
 You may have been placed on a waiting list and are still waiting...
 Perhaps you have been given a brief NHS intervention but feel you need more time and space to explore...